Technologicat/mcpyrate/doc/main.md

     raise SomeRelevantException(...)
 ```

-This, however, completely loses the original context.
-It may be better to leave it available for introspection in the `__context__` magic attribute, but tell Python that you don't want it printed in the backtrace (see [the exception docs](https://docs.python.org/3/library/exceptions.html)):
+That, however, completely loses the original context.
+It is better to leave it available for introspection in the exception instance's `__context__` magic attribute (so that it can be accessed by a post-mortem debugger, or logged), but tell Python that you don't want it printed in the backtrace (see [the exception docs](https://docs.python.org/3/library/exceptions.html)):

 ```python
 try: